-INS Vikrant was the first aircraft carrier to ever grace the arsenal of the Indian Navy.
+INS Vikrant (R11) was the first aircraft carrier to ever grace the arsenal of the Indian Navy.
 Initially starting life as the HMS Hercules of the British Royal Navy, the ship was re-christened as ‘Vikrant’ after purchase by the Indian Navy.
 The construction aircraft carrier began when World War II was in full swing, but would not be completed even after the end of the conflict.
-The incomplete ship was sold to the Indian Navy in 1957, who would finish its construction by the year 1961.
+The incomplete ship was sold to the Indian Navy in 1957, which would finish its construction by the year 1961.

-The topic, ‘INS Vikrant’ has been in news and is important from the IAS Exam perspective.
+The topic, ‘INS Vikrant’ has been in the news and is important from the IAS Exam perspective.
 UPSC aspirants can read the details about the ship in this article and can also download the notes PDF given in the end.

 |Candidates can visit the UPSC Science and Technology page now for more articles related to the General Science segment of the UPSC Exams!!